kdungs/dun.gs/_posts/2015-05-17-simple-higher-order-functions.md

 date: 2015-05-17
 ---

-This is a question from a friend of mine that I will try to answer in this post.
-I will examine the problem in two steps and then discuss the alternatives.
+Here is a question from a friend of mine that I will try to answer in this post:

 > I have the problem that I want to pass a function to a function.
 Until now, I have used `std::function` but I know there is also the possibility of function pointers and also you said something about templates and who knows what else.
 The question is of course: What's the difference and what is best?

-In technical terms the question is: "How do **higher-order functions** work in C++ and which way to implement them is recommended?"
+In technical terms the question is: "How do **higher-order functions** work in C++ and which way to implement them is recommended?".
+I will examine the problem in two steps and then discuss the alternatives.

 ## Functions in C++
 What exactly is a "function" in C++?
 For the purpose of this exercise let's limit ourselves to _mathematical_ functions that return a value from a number of parameters without side-effects (a.k.a. _pure_ functions).